ardacebi/cpp-examples/README.md

 #### Linux
 1. Install GNU C/C++ compiler:

-If you are using Fedora, Red Hat, CentOS, or Scientific Linux, use the following yum command to install GNU C/C++ compiler: `yum groupinstall 'Development Tools'`
+If you are using Fedora, Red Hat, CentOS, or Scientific Linux, use the following yum command to install GNU C/C++ compiler:
+`yum groupinstall 'Development Tools'`

-If you are using Debian or Ubuntu Linux, type the following apt-get command to install GNU c/c++ compiler:
+If you are using Debian or Ubuntu Linux, type the following apt-get command to install GNU c/c++ compiler:<br>
-`$ sudo apt-get update`
+`$ sudo apt-get update`<br>
 `$ sudo apt-get install build-essential manpages-dev`

 2. `cd` to the directory in which the C++ project is located